 Recommended pose: Warrior pose (Virabhadrasana)

-Lastly, practicing pre-natal yoga with a group of like-minded mummies can be a very comforting experience.
+Lastly, practising pre-natal yoga with a group of like-minded mummies can be a very comforting experience.
 Sisterhood is the best way to help one another go through this laborious period.

 Where can you learn Pre-natal Yoga?
 Here are some places to check out: